wengzc/insaying/README.md

 2.In the file backend/config/default.js set the MongoDB connection string to access your new database.

-3.In the command line type the following:
+3.In the command line type the following command:

     $ cd backend
     $ npm install
     $ node index

-Then switch the backend directory  to frontend directory and run the following command:
+Then switch the backend directory  to frontend directory and type the following command:

 	$ cd frontend
 	$ npm install